xuankimtran/docs-1/pages/katalon-studio/docs/azure_devops_integration.md

         > Click **Fetch Test Plans** to fetch the latest test plans list.

-    - If you want to create test results for ADO test case ID when there are multiple test points returned, select **Send test results when ...** to enable test run details for editing > enter the required **Test Run Name**.
+    - If you want to submit test results for ADO test case ID when there are multiple test points returned, select **Send test results when ...** to enable test run details for editing > enter the required **Test Run Name**.

     - Decide when and what to submit test results.